Josh Makepeace ('05)

 After studying at Flinders University and working overseas, he went on to pursue a career as a teacher.
-Chris has taught in a range of schools throughout Adelaide and Mount Gambier, and has been back at St John’s Grammar for the last 5 years.
+Chris has taught in a range of schools throughout Adelaide and Mount Gambier, and has been back at St John’s Grammar School for 5 years, before returning to Mount Gambier.

-His greatest accomplishments are his thriving children, Zoe, Oscar and Jack, and along with his wife, Sarah (2004), they all share a special connection with the St John’s community.
-Chris is excited by the drive and passion that has been demonstrated by the new committee and knows that the group will successfully serve the continually growing St John’s Old Scholars community.
+His greatest accomplishments are his thriving children, Zoe, Oscar and Jack, and along with his wife, Sarah (2004), who all share a special connection with the St John’s Grammar School community.
+Chris is excited by the drive and passion that has been demonstrated by the new committee and knows that the group will successfully serve the continually growing St John’s Grammar School Old Scholars community.